terencetaothucb/data-driven-catalyst-prediction-for-LiS-batteries/README.md

 ## 🧭 Motivation

 The sulfur reduction reaction (SRR) is a critical step in lithium–sulfur batteries, yet its catalytic mechanisms remain poorly understood.
 Existing DFT methods are limited by cost and specificity.
-To address this, we develop a data-driven framework that extracts universal structure–property relationships (UQSPRs) from over 2,900 published studies and enables rapid prediction and discovery of effective catalysts using machine learning.
+To address this, we develop a data-driven framework that extracts universal structure–property relationships (UQSPRs) from a large-scale, heterogeneous dataset and enables rapid prediction and discovery of effective catalysts using machine learning.

+**Our dataset spans 20 years (2004–2024)** and is constructed from over **2,900 peer-reviewed studies**.
+It contains **481 data points**, covering diverse transition metal compounds and their interactions with five representative polysulfide species.
+This diversity enables robust and generalizable model learning.

 ---